danielerussica/Reveal-the-hidden-patterns-of-care/README.md

 > Immediately following the conclusion of the hackathon event, you are obligated to permanently and securely delete all copies of the data, including any derived or processed data, from all your devices, storage media, and systems.

 ## Source of Data
-Tha data of this respository has been provided by the [CSS Kranken-Versicherung AG](https://www.css.ch/).
+The data of this respository has been provided by the [CSS Kranken-Versicherung AG](https://www.css.ch/).